Non-fillability of overtwisted contact manifolds via polyfolds: A Deligne--Mumford type space

 Let $S$ be an oriented surface that is equal to the disjoint union of one closed disc and a (possibly empty) finite collection of spheres.
 All connected components of $S$ are provided with the standard orientation.
 Let $j$ be an orientation preserving complex structure on $S$ turning $(S,j)$ into a Riemann surface with boundary, i.e.\ $(S,j)$ admits a holomorphic atlas whose charts are given by open subsets of the closed upper half-plane.

 We call a subset of $\Int(S)$ consisting of two distinct points a {\bf nodal pair}.
+Each finite collection $D$ of pair-wise disjoint nodal pairs defines an equivalence relation on $S$ calling two points equivalent if and only if they from a nodal pair.
+The set $S/D$ of equivalence classes is provided with the quotient space topology.

 Let $D$ be a finite collection of pair-wise disjoint nodal pairs such the quotient space $S/D$ is simply connected.
 We call $(S,j,D)$ a {\bf boundary un-noded nodal disc}.
 A point of $S$ that belongs to a nodal pair in $D$ is called a {\bf nodal point}.
 The set of nodal points is denoted by $|D|$.
 Observe that $|D|$ and $\partial S$ are disjoint.

 Let $m_0,m_1,m_2$ be pair-wise distinct {\bf marked points} on the boundary $\partial S$ ordered according to the boundary orientation of $\partial S$.
 We call $\big(S,j,D,\{m_0,m_1,m_2\}\big)$ a {\bf marked boundary un-noded nodal disc}.
 Two marked boundary un-noded nodal discs